netrisai/docs/controller-k3s-installation.rst

 In order to restore DB from a snapshot, follow these steps:

-*In this example the snapshot file name is db-snapshot.sql and it's located in current working directory*
+*In this example the snapshot file name is db-snapshot.sql and it's located in the current working directory*

 1. Copy snapshot file to the MariaDB container: